 You could also pay a high-priced outfitter a lot of money with the promise of better service and safety, high summit success rate, foreign guides, and extra luxuries like portable toilets and showers.
 Paying for lots of extra amenities though doesn’t guarantee that you’ll stand on the summit.
 Some operators charge as much as $5,000 per person to climb Kili, with the extra cash being simply additional profit.

-Kilimanjaro operators have minimum expenses for each client, including daily park and camping/hut fees, staff wages, food for clients, guides, and porters, equipment, and transportation.
+How much does it cost to climb Mount Kilimanjaro for charity operators have minimum expenses for each client, including daily park and camping/hut fees, staff wages, food for clients, guides, and porters, equipment, and transportation.
 The Kilimanjaro National Park entrance and camping/hut fees total $100 per climber per day.
 Local wages to guides and porters come to roughly $25 per climber per day, while food costs about $10 per climber per day.

 Operator Climber Fees